Bachelor of Social Work

 Bachelor’s Level Case Manager

-Case managers assess client needs, coordinate services, and advocate for resource access.
+Case managers assess client needs, coordinate services, and advocate for access to resources.
 Graduates are prepared to empower individuals and families through ethical and culturally competent support, helping them achieve their goals and improve their quality of life.

 The Best Value in Higher Education Anywhere